By Ashok Prasad, Founder, Niyyam

 - Is the category suitable for your risk level?

-- A mismatch in category leads to poor investment outcomes
+A mismatch in category leads to poor outcomes.

 Types of Mutual Funds in India: Equity, Debt, and Hybrid Explained